Upgrading Event Broker Services in Solace Cloud

 Will connected applications go offline during the upgrade?

-During the failover period for event broker services with high-availability, there may be a temporary loss of connectivity for client applications as client applications reconnect.
+During the failover period for event broker services with HA, there may be a temporary loss of connectivity for client applications as client applications reconnect.
 You do not need to disconnect them prior to the upgrade.
 For failover period impacts, see What Is the Impact to My Event Broker Services When I Upgrade?

 Can we upgrade our environments separately?